-The GRS Densitometer contains a mirror, sighting marks, and leveling bubbles allowing the user to project a vertical line-of-sight into the canopy.
-The field technician can simply look through the GRS Densitometer, level the two bubbles, align the sighting marks, and then talley (or skip) the point.
-Depending on the type of survey, you can record the various characteristics of the vegetation that intersect the point.
+The GRS Densitometer contains a mirror, sighting marks (guides), and leveling vials allowing the user to project a vertical line-of-sight either up into the canopy or down to the ground.
+The field technician can simply look through the GRS Densitometer, level the two bubble vials, align the sighting marks, and then tally the feature(s) covering the sighting mark (intersection of cross-hairs or dot).
+Depending on the type of survey you are preforming, you can record the various characteristics of the vegetation and/or landscape feature(s) that cover or intersect the sample point location.

-The sample characteristics recorded at each point in the transect can include a wide variety of vegetation and non-vegetation conditions.
-Data on species, ground condition, soils, fire-fuels, and relative canopy position are just some of the features that can be collected and summarized for each transect or set of transects.
+The vegetation and landscape characteristics recorded at each point in the transect can include a wide variety of vegetation and non-vegetation conditions.
+Data regarding species, size, height, status, ground condition, soils, fire-fuels, and relative canopy position are just some of the features that can be collected and summarized for each transect or set of transects.

 For additional information, please review the following paper: